Master of Science in Energy and Environmental Engineering, 120 credits

 Selection for the January application round is based on merit rating (grade tariff) at three levels.
 If necessary, applicants within the same merit group will be selected by lot.

 - Group 2: Good

 - Group 3: Low

-The thesis should be based on the high quality scientific content and carried out in close contact with the research groups involved in the programme.
+The thesis should be based on the high quality scientific content and carried out in close contact with the research groups involved in the programme and in the area of the profile chosen by the students.
 The major subject of the Thesis work should be Energy and Environmental Engineering.

-The programme is designed to give the Master's Degree "Teknologie masterexamen i energi och miljöteknik" translated to "Degree of Master of Science (120 credits) in Energy and Environmental Engineering".
+The programme is designed to give the Master's Degree "Teknologie masterexamen i energi och miljöteknik" translated to "Degree of Master of Science (Two Years) with a major in Energy and Environmental Engineering".

 The requirements are the following:

 - a Bachelor's degree as specified in the entrance requirements